The brains of humans contain a mechanism that is designed to give priority to bad news. — Daniel Kahneman

 MESSAGE FRAMING…GETS WEIRDER

-Researchers explain these findings through what’s known as prospect theory.
+Researchers explain these findings through what’s known as loss aversion (also known as prospect theory).
 That is, negative outcomes seem more negative to us than positive outcomes seem positive.
 Evolutionarily, this makes sense.
 For example, although it is beneficial to have extra food (a positive outcome), it’s much worse to not have enough food (a negative outcome).

 Or in today’s terms, getting a new phone doesn’t feel as good as losing one’s current phone feels bad.
 But because we give more weight to negative attributes than we do positive ones, it can lead to some pretty irrational choices…